Rusty-Helper/discord.js-rest/README.md

 ❌ Running code based on a user input (like a command)

+❌ Reacting to any event / using the websocket gateway

 ❌ If you want the process to be online 24/7

+❌ Changing the bots status or interacting with the bot user in any fashion

-❌ Reacting to any event
+❌ If you want to use partials

 ## Installation